openvinotoolkit/datumaro/site/content/en/docs/formats/image_zip.md

 ## Format specification

-- The image zip format allow to export/import unannotated datasets with images to/from zip archive.

-- The image zip format doesn't support any types of annotations and attributes.
+The image zip format allow to export/import unannotated datasets with images to/from zip archive.
+The format doesn't support any annotations or attributes.

 ## Load Image zip dataset